LES PARTICULES

 CONVERSATION

-Interview conducted by Andreina de Bei (editor-in-chief and photo editor at Sciences et Avenir-La Recherche)
+Interview animated by Andreina de Bei (editor-in-chief and photo editor at Sciences et Avenir-La Recherche)

-Between Manon Lanjouère (visual artist) and Ika Paul-Pont, marine ecotoxicology researcher at LEMAR, specializing in the effects of micro- and nanoplastics on coastal ecosystems.
+Between Manon Lanjouère (visual artist) and Ika Paul-Pont, a researcher in marine ecotoxicology at LEMAR and a specialist in the effects of micro- and nanoplastics on coastal ecosystems.

 ADB Was it the fragility and beauty of these creatures, Manon, that inspired and motivated you?

-ML Of course, and even more striking for me was the realization that they play a fundamental role in the balance of ecosystems, since phytoplankton – microalgae and cyanobacteria – carry out photosynthesis, absorbing CO2 and releasing oxygen.
-Imagining that this vital function for the planet, performed by wonderful and intriguing-looking creatures, was being severely compromised by plastic pollution, fired my imagination and fuelled the creative process that led to the Les Particules project.
+ML Of course, and what struck me even more was realizing that they play a fundamental role in the balance of ecosystems, since phytoplankton—microalgae and cyanobacteria—perform photosynthesis, thereby absorbing CO₂ and releasing oxygen.
+The thought that this vital function for the planet, carried out by creatures of such marvelous and intriguing appearance, was severely compromised by plastic pollution, ignited my imagination and fueled the creative process that led to the Les Particules project.

-IPP The fragility you mention is more than proven.
-Our research has demonstrated the impact of microplastics and nanoplastics on phytoplankton: by interacting with these living organisms, the pollutants modify their distribution in the water column and their floating speed, adhere to them and thus form aggregates that are toxic for the entire food chain, and worse, reduce their ability to photosynthesize by almost 45%.
-It’s invisible, and tragically harmful.
+IPP The vulnerability you mention is well established.
+Our research has demonstrated the impact of microplastics and nanoplastics on phytoplankton: by interacting with these living organisms, the pollutants alter their distribution in the water column and their buoyancy; they adhere to them, forming aggregates that are toxic to the entire food chain; and worse, they reduce their ability to perform photosynthesis by nearly 45%.
+It is invisible, and tragically harmful.

-ADB Is your artistic process akin to scientific research?
+ADB Does your artistic process resemble a scientific research approach?

-Manon Lanjouère is an artist based in Saint-Malo (Brittany).
-After studying the history of art at the Sorbonne, she decided to focus fully on photography and attended the Ecole des Gobelins in 2014, graduating in 2017 as one of the top students in her class.
-Her involvement with the theatre has influenced her photography, which is shaped by staging and set design.
-Manon Lanjouère’s work focuses mainly on environmental issues and relationships.
-Immersed in private, physical or metaphysical spaces, where science and poetry meet, her multidisciplinary work probes our imaginations.
+Manon Lanjouère is an artist based in Saint-Malo.
+After studying art history at the Sorbonne, she decided to devote herself entirely to photography and enrolled at the École des Gobelins in 2014, graduating in 2017 as one of the top students in her class.
+Her ties to the theater influence her photographic practice, which is marked by staging and set design.
+Manon Lanjouère’s work primarily addresses environmental issues and human relationships.
+Immersed in intimate spaces—whether physical or metaphysical—at the intersection of science and poetry, her multidisciplinary work challenges our imagination.